Skip to main content

 • MassDEP Emergency Response — 24-hour spill notification hotline; NRC at 1-800-424-8802 for federal RQ releases.

-Massachusetts is a strict-liability cleanup state; property owners, operators, and certain lenders all carry 21E exposure on historic and new releases.
-LSP engagement is mandatory for MCP site closure.
+Massachusetts is a strict-liability cleanup state, meaning property owners and operators are responsible for cleaning up releases.
+LSP engagement is required for MCP site closure.

 Source: MCP Guide.